Milliman-PRM/qlikview-hosting/Release_Notes/MillFrame_Release_Notes.md

 A non-exhaustive list of what has changed in a more readable form than a commit history.

+### v4.2.4

+  - Fix the table formatting in the reset password email

 ### v4.2.3

   - Update the welcome email and reset password email to users on PRM so that they are more generic for users from other offices and cleaned up some wording and formatting.